roksui/roksui.github.io/_posts/2021-10-14-models-of-computation2.md

 ### Propositional Logic: Syntax

 <u>Definition</u>

-An *atom* is a variable of the form $p_{1}, p_{2}, p_{3},..., p, q, r,...$ A *formula* is defined by the following recursive process:
+An *atom* is a variable of the form $p_{1}, p_{2}, p_{3},..., p, q, r,...$

+A *formula* is defined by the following recursive process:

 F1.
 Every atom is a formula.

 F2.
 If $F$ is a formula then $\lnot F$ is a formula.

 F3.
 If $F, G$ are formulas, then so are $(F \lor G) \text{ and } (F \land G)$.

-The base case specifies the simplest objects, and teh recursive cases specify how to build complex objects from the previous ones.
+The base case specifies the simplest objects, and the recursive cases specify how to build complex objects from the previous ones.
 Just like a construction manual!

 For example, we can build $(p \land (q \lor \lnot p))$ in a bottom-up manner.

-NOTE: top-down method is also possible.
+**NOTE**: top-down method is also possible.

 $p$ is a formula (by F1)